erhsparks/app_academy_prepwork/w1/w1d2/exercises/iteration.md

 ### Factors

-Write a method `factors(num)` that prints out all the factors of a given number.
+Write a method `factors(num)` that returns an array containing all the factors of a given number.

 ### Bubble Sort